LIVING WITH HIV

 Accessing Resources, Meeting Needs

-Our management team is expertly trained to help clients identify community resources for medical and dental care, health insurance programs, financial resources, housing and other support services.
+Our case management team is expertly trained to help clients identify community resources for medical and dental care, health insurance programs, financial resources, housing and other support services.

 Individuals that require ongoing case management assistance, as determined by a case manager, will be referred to a Lifelong case manager for a comprehensive assessment.
 Our case managers have four primary functions: assessment, service plan development, referral and monitoring.